ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 Other musculoskeletal symptoms may include joint stiffness, muscle weakness, and easy bruising.
 Some patients develop a characteristic "raccoon eyes" appearance with bruising around both eyes, though this occurs more commonly with other types of amyloidosis.

-The progression of symptoms follows a predictable pattern in most patients.
+The progression of symptoms follows a predictable pattern in most of my patients.
 Non-cardiac symptoms typically appear first, followed by subtle heart failure symptoms that gradually worsen over time.
 However, the timeline can vary significantly between individuals, with some patients experiencing rapid progression while others maintain stable symptoms for extended periods.

 The Diagnostic Challenge

-Echocardiography serves as the initial imaging test for most patients with suspected cardiac amyloidosis.
+Echocardiography serves as my initial imaging test for most patients with suspected cardiac amyloidosis.
 This ultrasound examination of the heart can reveal several characteristic findings, including increased thickness of the heart walls, abnormal relaxation patterns, and a distinctive "sparkling" appearance of the heart muscle.
 The combination of thick heart walls with small heart chambers and evidence of diastolic dysfunction creates a pattern highly suggestive of infiltrative cardiomyopathy.

 Advanced echocardiographic techniques can provide additional diagnostic clues.
 Strain imaging, which measures how different parts of the heart muscle deform during contraction, often shows a characteristic pattern in cardiac amyloidosis where the base of the heart contracts normally while the apex (tip) shows reduced function.
 This pattern, sometimes called "apical sparing," can help distinguish amyloidosis from other causes of heart wall thickening.